Sola fide: Faith and works

 In Article XX of Good Works, the Augsburg Confession states that:

+The Lutheran Churches teach that God does reward good works done by Christians; the Apology of the Augsburg Confession teaches: "We also affirm what we have often said, that although justification and eternal life go along with faith, nevertheless, good works merit other bodily and spiritual rewards and degrees of reward.
+According to 1 Corinthians 3:8, ‘Each will receive his wages according to his labor.’"

 Martin Luther, who opposed antinomianism, is recorded as stating, "Works are necessary for salvation but they do not cause salvation; for faith alone gives life."